drtchops/Archipelago/worlds/astalon/docs/en_Astalon.md

 ## What does another world's item look like in Astalon?

 Items for your world or another Astalon world will appear as the actual item.
 Items for other worlds will appear as a blue orb.

+## Are there any unexpected bits of logic the randomizer uses?

+- Arias can get more height from jumping while slashing his sword
+- There are multiple connections between Mechanism and Hall of the Phantoms
+- If you have Blood Chalice you can damage boost through some obstacles
+- If you have Icarus Emblem you can clear some gaps you otherwise couldn't
+- Kyuli's beam attack and Bram's whiplash upgrade can activate Algus's orb switches
+- Banish Spell makes Algus's attacks larger
+- Athena's Bell is logically required to fight the final boss